Football: Neymar injured as Brazil draw 1-1 with Nigeria in friendly

 SINGAPORE: Neymar went off injured 12 minutes into Brazil's 1-1 draw with Nigeria in a friendly in Singapore on Sunday (Oct 13).

-The Paris Saint-Germain forward, making his 101st appearance for the national team, touched the back of his left thigh as he left the pitch and was replaced by Philippe Coutinho.
-There was no immediate word on his condition.
+The Paris Saint-Germain forward, making his 101st appearance for the national team, touched the back of his leg as he left the pitch and was replaced by Philippe Coutinho.

+A team spokesman said Neymar "felt discomfort" in his left thigh and would be examined by PSG doctors once he was back in France.

+Globoesporte.com cited the Brazilian team doctor as saying the player was not in pain.

 The draw extended Brazil's winless run to four games.